-Socio-cultural and personal constructs are the ways through which communities and individuals construe their experiences at the emotional and cognitive level.

-Social and personal constructs are interacting and influencing the social and individual dimensions all the time.
+Socio-cultural and personal constructs are the ways communities and individuals construe their experiences at the emotional and cognitive level- Social and personal constructs are interacting and influencing all the time the social and individual dimensions.

 What is perceived as real varies from society to society and is produced, transmitted and conserved through social processes.